 - London Facts • 80 Cool, Fun & Interesting Facts About London, UK

 - Facts About Italy | 80 Fun, Fascinating, and Interesting Italy Facts

 - ICELAND Facts: 121 Mind-Blowing Facts About Iceland That’ll Shock You

-Now You Know All About Europe, It’s Time to Plan a Trip
+Now You Know All About The European Continent, It’s Time to Plan a Trip

 Wow.
 On a visit to Europe, you can visit the smallest and the largest countries in the world, hear the cacophony of 200 languages and see the top tourist destinations in the world.

 So why not head off to explore Europe and experience all these awesome facts for yourself?
 You’ll probably learn a couple more intriguing and surprising things along the way!